As Is (film): Critical reception

-Entertainment Weekly wrote the characters in the movie are "brought vividly to life by playwright William Hoffman's eloquently brutal script", and it gave the film an A rating.
+Entertainment Weekly wrote that the characters in the movie are "brought vividly to life by playwright William Hoffman's eloquently brutal script", and it gave the film an A rating.
 Richard Christiansen of the Chicago Tribune wrote "the swift, impressionistic flow of images, which worked well in the theater, seems to diffuse the drama in the film version."
 He also stated that Jonathan Hadary "often delivers his lines with a punch more suited to the stage than to the naturalistic environment of movies".
 But overall, he said the "profound issue of coming to terms with one's life in the face of death is classic and timeless."

 The New York Times wrote the film "finds its emotional anchor in the deeply sensitive performance of Jonathan Hadary as the friend who acts as loyal attendant", and although the movie "occasionally overreaches, as in an awkward attempt at an epiphany, it is buoyed by its humor as characters find a release, if not a relief, in examining their own helplessness."
 Hadary and Carradine were both nominated for CableACE Awards for Actor in a theatrical or dramatic special.